 History of the Scottish Terrier

-The 1920’s through the 1940’s are often considered the peak of Scottie popularity in the United States.
-Not only did notable public figures—like President Franklin D. Roosevelt, Bette Davis, Humphrey Bogart—own the striking Scottie, but even Monopoly choose the breed as a key piece its famed board game.
+The 1920s through the 1940s are often considered the peak of Scottie popularity in the United States.
+Not only did notable public figures—including President Franklin D. Roosevelt, Bette Davis, and Humphrey Bogart—own the striking Scottie, but even the makers of Monopoly chose the breed as a key piece for the famed board game.
 Later, President Dwight Eisenhower and Jackie Kennedy Onassis were also counted among the breed’s fanciers.
 Scotties appeared regularly in the public eye and were prominently figured in advertising campaigns.

-Was it the hardworking nature or the fierce loyalty that endeared the Scottish terrier in the hearts of a country facing severe economic pressures or back-to-back World Wars?
-It’s hard to say, but one thing is certain—the Scottie was ranking as one of the most popular breeds in the United States in the late 1930's and early 1940's.
+It’s hard to say what exactly made the Scottish terrier so popular through these decades, but one thing is certain—the Scottie was ranking as one of the most popular breeds in the United States in the late 1930s and early 1940s.

-Since then, the breed has been upstaged by numerous other breeds but today remains one of the most recognizable terriers—with its erect ears, low body, and distinctive beard.
-It also has managed to earn a venerable place in dog show history; the Scottish terrier has won Best in Show at Westminster Kennel Club a record 9 times (tied with the wirehaired fox terrier).
+Since then, the breed has been upstaged by numerous other breeds, but today remains one of the most recognizable terriers, with its erect ears, low body, and distinctive beard.
+It also has managed to earn a venerable place in dog show history; the Scottish terrier has won Best in Show at Westminster Kennel Club a record 9 times and is tied with the wirehaired fox terrier for most wins.